Sumilao: Healthcare

 Health as a devolved function, the Municipal Government through the Local Health Board and the Municipal Health Office, has given priority on health related programs.
 Crude birth rates and crude death rates are maintained and improved through the implementation of programs and projects of health.
-The Municipal Health Office of Sumilao was renovated and a Philhealth station was constructed adjacent to it manned by the personnel from the Provincial Government under the Provincial Indigency Health Program of Jose Ma.
-R. Zubiri, Jr. The Municipal Health Office is manned by the designated Officer-in-Charge who is at the same time its medical technologist, including other personnel like the DOH representative, public health nurse, rural sanitary inspector and midwives with the Barangay Health Workers and trained hilots as extension workers.
+The Municipal Health Office of Sumilao was renovated and a Philhealth station was constructed adjacent to it staffed by the personnel from the Provincial Government under the Provincial Indigency Health Program of Jose Ma.
+R. Zubiri Jr. The Municipal Health Office is staffed by the designated Officer-in-Charge who is at the same time its medical technologist, including other personnel like the DOH representative, public health nurse, rural sanitary inspector and midwives with the Barangay Health Workers and trained hilots as extension workers.
 The functions of the OIC of the said office are only focused on signing Daily Time Records, payrolls, communication representing head of office and other administrative functions but not on signing death certificates, medico legal and all claims which are referred to the Provincial Health Office in Malaybalay City.